 EEPROM - The trigger searches for EEPROM control byte value 1010xxx on the SDA bus.
 And there is a Read bit and an ACK bit behind EEPROM.
-Set the data value and compare type according to Datal and Limit Range.
-If EEPROM's data is greater than (less than, equal to) Datal, the oscilloscope will be triggered at the edge of ACK bit behind Data byte.
-It's unnecessary that the Data byte musts follow the EEPROM.
+Set the data value and compare type according to Data1 and Limit Range.
+If EEPROM's data is greater than (less than, equal to) Data1, the oscilloscope will be triggered at the edge of the ACK bit behind the Data byte.
+The Data byte doesn't need to follow the EEPROM.

-7 Address & Data - the oscilloscope will be triggered on read or write frame in 7-bit address mode.
+7 Address & Data - the oscilloscope will be triggered on the read or write frame in 7-bit address mode.